wuyuntao/jquery-autosuggest/README.md

 Default: `false`

 #### minChars (number)
-Minimum number of characters that must be entered into the input field before the search begins.
+Minimum number of characters that must be entered into the input field before a tag will be considered valid.
+Tags containing fewer than the `minChars` will not be added and a validation will display.

 Default: `1`

+#### maxChars (number)
+Maximum number of characters that must be entered into the input field before a tag will be considered valid.
+Tags containing more than the `maxChars` will not be added and a validation will display.

+Default: `100`

 #### neverSubmit (boolean)
 If set to `true` this option will never allow the _return key_ to submit the form that AutoSuggest is a part of.